wwwizard59/Chatterbox-TTS-Server/README.md

 2. **Select GPU runtime**: Runtime → Change runtime type → T4 GPU → Save
 3. **Run Cell 1**: Click the play button to install dependencies (~1-5 minutes)
 4. **Run Cell 2**: Start the server and access the Web UI via the provided links
+5. **Wait for "Server ready!
+Click below" message**: Locate the "localhost:8004" link and click.
+This starts the Web UI in your browser
-5. **Generate speech**: Use the web interface to create high-quality TTS audio
+6. **Generate speech**: Use the web interface to create high-quality TTS audio

 ### Notes:
 - **First run**: Takes a few minutes to download models (one-time only)